rsnodgrass/ag2-persona/README.md

 agent = Agent(
     role="Climate Scientist",
-    goal="Analyze climate data and predict weather patterns", backstory="You are a climate scientist with expertise in atmospheric modeling" )
+    goal="Analyze climate data and predict weather patterns", backstory="You are a climate scientist with expertise in atmospheric modeling", llm={"model": "gpt-4"}
+)
 ```